avdgaag/wally/README.md

 while receiving web hooks from external services on the server side.
 Using websockets, the client is updated immediately.

-Currently the only implemented web hook is a Heroku deployment notification.
+Currently the only implemented web hooks are:

+* a Heroku deployment notification;
+* a Codeship build status notification.

+## Plugins and widgets

+The aim is to divide this project into three parts:

+* the infrastructure to manage projects and show the status wall;
+* plugins that can accept a range of incoming web hooks (a Phoenix controller written in Elixir);
+* widgets to present data in the browser to the client (a React component written in Javascript).

 ## Deploy to Heroku